SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost for Nonconvex Composite Optimization

-\end{fact} \Cref{fact: grad} introduces a generalized notion of gradient for non-smooth composite optimization.
-To elaborate, consider the case $h\equiv 0$ so that the corresponding proximal mapping is the identity mapping.
-Then, the generalized gradient $G_\eta(x)$ reduces to the gradient $\nabla f(x)$ of the unconstrained optimization problem.
+Then, $x$ is a critical point of $\Psi:=f+h$ (i.e., $0\in \nabla f(x) + \partial h(x)$) if and only if $G_\eta(x) = 0.$ \end{fact} \Cref{fact: grad} introduces a generalized notion of gradient for composite optimization.
+To elaborate, consider the case $h\equiv 0$ so that the proximal mapping becomes the identity mapping.
+Then, the generalized gradient $G_\eta(x)$ reduces to the gradient $\nabla f(x)$ of the unconstrained optimization.
 Therefore, the $\epsilon$-first-order stationary condition for composite optimization is naturally defined as $\|G_\eta(x)\|\le \epsilon$.

-Next, we introduce the algorithm scheme of Prox-SpiderBoost for solving composite optimization problems and study its oracle complexity.